Flash-X/Flash-X-docs/docs/source/IO.rst

 HDF5 is supported on a large variety of platforms and offers large file support and parallel IO via MPI-IO.
 Information about the different versions of HDF can be found at https://support.hdfgroup.org/documentation/.
-The IO in implementations require HDF5 1.4.0 or later.
-Please note that HDF5 1.6.2 requires IDL 1.6 or higher in order to use fidlr3.0 for post processing.
+The IO in |flashx|
+implementations require HDF5 1.4.0 or later.
+Please note that HDF5 1.6.2
+requires IDL 1.6 or higher in order to use fidlr3.0 for post processing.

-Implementations of the IO unit use the HDF application programming interface (API) for organizing data in a database fashion.
+Implementations of the ``HDF5`` ``IO`` unit use the HDF application programming interface (API) for organizing data in a database fashion.
 In addition to the raw data, information about the data type and byte ordering (little- or big-endian), rank, and dimensions of the dataset is stored.
 This makes the HDF format extremely portable across platforms.
 Different packages can query the file for its contents without knowing the details of the routine that generated the data.

-Flash-X provides different HDF5 IO unit implementations – the serial and parallel versions for each supported grid, Uniform Grid and .
-It is important to remember to match the IO implementation with the correct grid, although the script generally takes care of this matching. , , and 4dev all work with the (PM) implementation of IO.
+|flashx| provides different HDF5 IO unit implementations – the serial and
+parallel versions for each supported grid, Uniform Grid and ``PARAMESH``.
+It is important to remember to match the IO implementation with the correct grid, although the ``setup`` script generally takes care of this matching. ``PARAMESH`` 2, ``PARAMESH`` 4.0, and ``PARAMESH`` 4dev all work with the ``PARAMESH``\ (PM) implementation of IO.
 Nonfixed blocksize IO has its own implementation in parallel, and is presently not supported in serial mode.
 Examples are given below for the five different HDF5 IO implementations.

 .. container:: codeseg